Lilo & Stitch: Spin-off media

 On August 26, 2003, Disney released a direct-to-video sequel, Stitch!
 The Movie, which served as the pilot to a television series titled Lilo & Stitch: The Series.
 This series ran for 65 episodes between September 20, 2003, and July 29, 2006.
 The series carried on where the film left off and charted Lilo and Stitch's efforts to capture and rehabilitate Jumba's remaining experiments.
 The series, as well as the original parts of the franchise that focused on Lilo Pelekai and were set in Hawaii, ended with the television film Leroy & Stitch, which aired on June 23, 2006.

 On August 30, 2005, Lilo & Stitch 2: Stitch Has a Glitch, another direct-to-video sequel to the film, was released.
 In this film (set between Lilo & Stitch and Stitch!
 The Movie), Stitch has a glitch because his molecules were never fully charged (this is contrary to an original opening, "Stitch's Trial", which was seen on the DVD release of Lilo & Stitch).
 Lilo wants to win the May Day hula contest like her mother did in the 1970s, but Stitch continues to have outbursts.
 Lilo gets increasingly mad at Stitch as his glitch causes more problems for her and ruins her chances of winning the competition.
 She thinks Stitch is not cooperating properly, until she finds out that Stitch is dying.
 The Lilo & Stitch 2: Stitch Has a Glitch DVD also contained a short film, The Origin of Stitch, that served as a bridge between Stitch Has a Glitch and Stitch!
 The Movie.

 In March 2008, Disney announced an anime based on the Lilo & Stitch franchise aimed at the Japanese market titled Stitch!.
 The anime, which ran as a series from October 2008 to March 2011, features a Japanese girl named Yuna Kamihara in place of Lilo, and is set on a fictional island in Okinawa Prefecture instead of Hawaii.
 This series was produced by Madhouse for its first two seasons, and Shin-Ei Animation for its third season and two post-series specials in 2012 and 2015.

 From March 27 to April 6, 2017, an English-language Chinese animated television series based on the franchise titled Stitch & Ai aired in China with a Mandarin Chinese dub.
 It was produced by Anhui Xinhua Media and Panimation Hwakai Media.
 Like with the Stitch! anime, it features a local girl named Wang Ai Ling instead of Lilo, and is set in the Huangshan Mountains.
 Unlike Stitch!, however, this series was originally produced in English in co-operation with American animators (including those who worked on Lilo & Stitch: The Series) and then dubbed into Mandarin Chinese; the original English production aired in Southeast Asia during February 2018.

+A new animated short titled Lilo & Scratch was announced at the 2026 Annecy International Animation Film Festival, with Chris Sanders voicing Stitch and Maia Kealoha, who portrayed Lilo in the 2025 live-action film, reprising her live-action role as the character's voice.